wo-language/wo/justifications.md

 | `func(a func())` | `(a _ -> _) -> _` | `(a _ -> ) ->` | `(a() -> _) -> _` | `(a() -> {}) -> {}` | `(a() ->) ->` | `fn(a())`   | `(a -> ) ->` | `(a -> e()) -> e()` |

 I like how `()` as the parameters lets the variable name work like the name of the function, which matches how it's called.
 Therefore, `() :` is my favorite.
-As cool as `->` is, having an empty paramater type could be really weird with names like in the last row.
+As cool as `->` is, having an empty parameter type could be really weird with names like in the last row.
 The main problem is that when they are named, like `var a ->`, `a` is too similar to a parameter.
 As well as `func(f T)` and `f func(T)`, both looking like `f T -> T` But, I think it's fine with the return empty removed if we use `f(T)` for function names and `f T` for parameters.
 Except, it feels very vague whether it's returning anything like that with no return symbol, so I say `() ->`.